Actindo-AG/Documentation/Channels/Integration/03_ConfigureLogging.md

 3. Enter the desired retention time in the *Cleanup time in h* field.

-4. Click the [SAVE] button in the upper right corner.
+4. Click the [Save] button in the upper right corner.
     The changes are saved.
 The *Saving successful* pop-up window is displayed.

     ![Saving successful](../../Assets/Screenshots/Channels/Settings/Logging/SavingSuccessful.png "[Saving successful]")